“You may experience physical and emotional symptoms

 What is premenstrual dysphoric disorder (PMDD)?

+DotS the definition of PMDD may vary.
 In Learn: PMDD the International Association For Premenstrual Disorders (IAPMD) definition is:

 “Premenstrual Dysphoric Disorder (PMDD) is a cyclical, hormone-based mood disorder with symptoms arising during the premenstrual, or luteal phase of the menstrual cycle and subsiding within a few days of menstruation.
 It affects an estimated 5.5% of women and AFAB individuals of reproductive age.
 While PMDD is directly connected to the menstrual cycle, it is not a hormone imbalance.
 PMDD is a severe negative reaction in the brain to the natural rise and fall of estrogen and progesterone.
 It is a suspected cellular disorder in the brain.
-Symptoms can worsen over time and or around reproductive events such as menarche (the first menstrual cycle), pregnancy, birth, miscarriage, and perimenopause”.15
+Symptoms can worsen over time and or around reproductive events such as menarche (the first menstrual cycle), pregnancy, birth, miscarriage, and perimenopause”.14

 Premenstrual Exacerbation